talex5/cuekeeper/README.md

 You'll need the [opam](http://opam.ocaml.org/) package manager.
 It should be available through your distribution, but you can use a [generic opam binary](http://tools.ocaml.org/opam.xml) if it's missing or too old (I use opam 1.2).
-Ensure you're using OCaml 4.01 or later (check with `ocaml -version`).
+Ensure you're using OCaml 4.01 (check with `ocaml -version`).
-If not, switch to 4.01.0 or later:
+If not, switch to 4.01.0 (4.02 is not yet supported, as the `bin_prot` patches need updating):

     opam sw 4.01.0